Actor Viola Davis achieves elite EGOT status with Grammy win

 Entertainment

-Actor Viola Davis on Sunday won a Grammy for her audio recording of her memoir "Finding Me."

-LOS ANGELES (Reuters) - Actor Viola Davis on Sunday won a Grammy for her audio recording of her memoir "Finding Me," granting her entry into the elite ranks of EGOT winners with an Emmy, a Grammy, an Oscar and a Tony award.
+(Reuters) - Actor Viola Davis on Sunday won a Grammy for the audio recording of her memoir “Finding Me,” granting her entry into the elite ranks of EGOT winners with an Emmy, a Grammy, an Oscar and a Tony award.

 Davis is the third Black woman to earn this title, and the 18th person in history, and was thrilled to celebrate the moment on stage.

-The 57-year-old actor proudly said, "I got EGOT!" as she won a Grammy for best audio book, narration and storytelling recording.
+The 57-year-old actor proudly said, “I got EGOT!” as she won a Grammy for the best audiobook, narration and storytelling recording.

-"Oh my God," she said on Sunday as she accepted her Grammy.
-"I wrote this book to honor the six-year-old Viola, to honor her, to honor her life, her joy, her trauma, her everything."
+“Oh my God,” she said on Sunday as she accepted her Grammy.
+“I wrote this book to honour the six-year-old Viola, to honour her, to honour her life, her joy, her trauma, her everything.”

 Davis was the only female nominee in her category this year alongside big names Lin-Manuel Miranda, Questlove, Mel Brooks and Jamie Foxx.